digicatapult/shared-workflows/README.md

 8. **Wait for Initialization**: Adds a delay to ensure all Docker services are ready.
 9. **Pre-Test Command (Optional)**: Runs `pre_test_command` if provided.
 10. **Run Tests**: Executes each command from the `tests` matrix (e.g., `test:unit`, `test:integration`) as defined in the NPM scripts.
+11. **Upload Coverage (Optional)**: If `coverage` is enabled, uploads coverage JSON summaries from each test job.
+12. **Coverage Report (Optional)**: If `coverage` is enabled, a separate job downloads all coverage summaries, generates text and HTML reports using c8, uploads the HTML report as an artifact, and fails if coverage is below configured thresholds.

-This workflow provides a flexible testing setup that allows for custom build commands, pre-test commands, and Docker-based dependencies, making it adaptable for various test scenarios.
+This workflow provides a flexible testing setup that allows for custom build commands, pre-test commands, Docker-based dependencies, and optional code coverage reporting, making it adaptable for various test scenarios.